syndit/com.synditcorp.ruleengine/docs/index.md

 The optional "description" field holds a meaningful description for the rule.

+The optional "ruleTags" field is a String array useful in further describing a rule.
+The ruleTags values are not used to evaluate rules at runtime.
+They are intended for such things as authorization in databases or display control in custom document definition editors.

 There are currently 10 other optional rule fields that can be used to store values associated with either a passing rule, or a failing rule.
 These values can be accessed at runtime for whatever is needed.
 For example, if a rule fails and the fail message needs to be presented in the UI, retrieve the rule's unique failKey field value, which is intended to hold an i18n key (but really can hold a value for whatever scheme is being used).
 Note that field values are only available if the rule has been evaluated at runtime.
 The 10 fields are:

  1. passKey - String, intended to hold an i18n key